sebasfavaron/player-build-optimizer-genetic-algorithm/README.md

 # Optimizing player builds with Genetic Algorithms
-Project for "Sistemas de inteligencia artificial" @ITBA, written in Java
+Project for "Sistemas de inteligencia artificial" @ITBA, written in Java This is a university project done in collaboration with Ximena Zuberbuhler, Martin Victory and Segundo Fariña.

 ## Objective
 Implement a genetic algorithm engine in Java, capable of using different replacing, selection and mutation methods.